meganalnico/simple-core/Heritage.md

 the world and experiencing all it has to offer.

-**Relations**: A typical halfling prides himself on his ability to go unnoticed by other races—it is this trait that allows so many halflings to excel at thievery and trickery.
-Most halflings, knowing full well the stereotyped view other races take of them as a result, go out of their way to be forthcoming and friendly to the bigger races when they're not trying to go unnoticed.
+**Relations**: A typical halfling prides himself on his ability to go unnoticed by other peoples—it is this trait that allows so many halflings to excel at thievery and trickery.
+Most halflings, knowing full well the stereotyped view other peoples take of them as a result, go out of their way to be forthcoming and friendly to the bigger peoples when they're not trying to go unnoticed.
 They get along fairly well with gnomes, although most halflings regard these eccentric creatures with a hefty dose of caution.
 Halflings coexist well with humans as a general rule, but since some of the more aggressive human societies value halflings as slaves, halflings try not to grow too complacent when dealing with them.
-Halflings respect elves and dwarves, but these races generally live in remote regions far from the comforts of civilization that halflings enjoy, thus limiting opportunities for interaction.
+Halflings respect elves and dwarves, but these peoples generally live in remote regions far from the comforts of civilization that halflings enjoy, thus limiting opportunities for interaction.
 Only half-orcs are generally shunned by halflings, for their great size and violent natures are a bit too intimidating for most halflings to cope with.

-**Alignment and Religion**: Halflings are loyal to their friends and families, but since they dwell in a world dominated by races twice as large as themselves, they've come to grips with the fact that sometimes they'll need to scrap and scrounge for survival.
+**Alignment and Religion**: Halflings are loyal to their friends and families, but since they dwell in a world dominated by peoples twice as large as themselves, they've come to grips with the fact that sometimes they'll need to scrap and scrounge for survival.
 Most halflings are neutral as a result.

 **Adventurers**: Their inherent luck coupled with their insatiable wanderlust makes halflings ideal for lives of adventure.
-Other such vagabonds tend to put up with the curious race in hopes that some of their mystical luck will rub off.
+Other such vagabonds tend to put up with the curious people in hopes that some of their mystical luck will rub off.

-Halfling Racial Traits
+Halfling heritage Traits
 ----------------------

 **+1 [Dexterity](AbilityScores.html#dexterity), +1
 [Charisma](AbilityScores.html#charisma-new), –1
-[Strength](AbilityScores.html#strength)**: Halflings are nimble and strong-willed, but their small stature makes them weaker than other races.
+[Strength](AbilityScores.html#strength)**: Halflings are nimble and strong-willed, but their small stature makes them weaker than other peoples.

 **Small**: Halflings are Small creatures and gain a +1 size bonus to their [AC](combat.html#armor-class), a +1 size bonus on [attack